Understanding Tax Liens: A Comprehensive Guide for Connecticut Homeowners

 These investors have the right to collect interest on the unpaid amount until it is settled.
 For homeowners aiming to sell their property with a tax lien attached, it’s essential to address this encumbrance before or during the sale process.

 Strategies may include negotiating with potential buyers who are willing to absorb the lien or working directly with investors who might pay off the lien in exchange for equity in the property.
-Additionally, consulting with real estate professionals familiar with Connecticut’s tax lien laws can provide valuable guidance and help streamline the selling process despite these legal complexities.
+Additionally, consulting with real estate professionals familiar with Connecticut’s tax lien laws can provide valuable guidance and help streamline the selling process despite these legal complexities, which is exactly how we can help.

 What Is the Disadvantage of a Tax Lien?